 In many countries, egg dishes are somehow connected to Easter.
 A traditional Easter dish in the German region of Hesse (the home of R-Biopharm AG) is called „eggs with green sauce“.
 The green sauce consists of crème fraîche and 7 different herbs: borage, chervil, parsley, salad burnet, sorrel, chives and cress.
 The sauce is served with boiled potatoes and boiled eggs.
-If you want to try it out, you can find a detailed recipe here.

 8. Egg-free Easter: Alternatives for people allergic to eggs

 Egg allergy is widespread particularly in small children.
 However, those who have to avoid eggs can resort to some tasty alternatives.
 Eggs can be easily replaced by applesauce or bananas in Easter cakes or muffins.
 Ground linseed or soy flour is a suitable egg replacer for hearty pastry and bread.